SRF0x41/Voyager1/README.md

 2. **Upload the code** to your ESP32 using an Arduino style IDE (I used VsCode with PlatformIo).

 3. **Moniter Packet**
-    - Using [Voyager1-Moniter](https://github.com/SRF0x41/Voyager1-Moniter), moniter the packets sent over
+    - Using [Voyager1-Moniter](https://github.com/SRF0x41/Voyager1-Moniter), moniter the packets sent over.

 4. **Monitor Image Packets**:
    - Each captured image will be wrapped in a CCSDS packet and sent via serial.
    - The packet details (including primary header and payload) will be printed to the serial monitor.

 5. **CCSDS Packet Details**:
-   - The packet is serialized into a byte array,
+   - The packet is serialized into a byte array when sent over serial.

 ## Why Low-Level Programming Was Important

 ### Memory Management:
-Low-level programming is crucial in resource-constrained environments like the ESP32.
-This microcontroller has limited memory, and controlling memory allocation directly is essential for efficient operation.
-By using **manual memory management** (e.g., `malloc()` and `free()`), this system mimics the resource-conscious programming required for space applications.
-Space missions like **Voyager 1** face extreme resource constraints, where every byte of memory and every instruction must be optimized to avoid waste and ensure successful data transmission.
-The low-level approach in this project allows for tight control over memory usage, which is essential when dealing with limited resources, similar to Voyager 1's onboard systems.
+Much like the onboard computers on the Voyager probe, the ESP32 platform is resource-constrained, and low-level memory operations are crucial for efficient operation.
+Space missions like Voyager 1 require extreme memory and instruction optimization to ensure successful data transmission.
+This focus on memory and processing efficiency ensures that data can be reliably transmitted over vast distances, even with limited resources.

 ### Efficient Data Packing:
 The CCSDS packet format demands precise control over the packing of data, as even small inefficiencies can have significant impacts on data integrity and transmission reliability.
 Low-level programming allows us to manually pack the headers and payload to ensure there is no unnecessary padding or alignment issues.
 This is particularly critical for space systems like **Voyager 1**, where every byte of data must be packed efficiently for long-distance transmission.

-### Data Transmission:
-Just as Voyager 1 uses **low-level protocols** to send data back to Earth, this project implements low-level serial communication to transmit the CCSDS packets.
-This ensures efficient, error-free data transmission that mimics the kind of communication used in space missions.
-Low-level control of serial transmission allows for the manual handling of byte streams, ensuring that data is sent correctly, and critical information, like image data, is preserved without corruption.

 ## Future Improvements

 - Implement the secondary header for additional metadata, such as timestamp or other identifiers.
-- Create a micro-kernel for recieving telecommand data.
+- Create a "micro-kernel" for recieving telecommand data.

 ---
 ## Works Cited